skrapkam/samchang/src/projects/ladder/reroute/index.md

 With a potential design in view, I decided to de-risk our solution by presenting this design in front of our users.
 I created a user test plan that took users through our flow with this treatment.
 I was most curious about how jarring this page would be for users who came for a quote and what would make them more compelled to check out the other partners.

 Surprisingly, users were very receptive to the transparency of the page and thought it actually created more trust for Ladder.
-They liked how Ladder wasn’t just trying to make money and were willing to lose out on potential business with them if it meant they could get better coverage elsewhere.
+They liked how Ladder wasn't just trying to make money and were willing to lose out on potential business with them if it meant they could get better coverage elsewhere.

 I also learned that we had to provide a bit more detail on who these partners are and why exactly Ladder is less likely to offer the coverage they need.

 Users also found that the page was a bit jarring to see immediately after providing the last input.
 To mitigate this feeling, I came up with a transitional loading page that gave a bit more transparency around what we were doing in the backend.
-I asked our engineer to create some artificial delay on this page to further reinforce the idea that we’re doing our due diligence with the inputs they have provided so far.
+I asked our engineer to create some artificial delay on this page to further reinforce the idea that we're doing our due diligence with the inputs they have provided so far.

 ![Loading page](images/reroute_12.png)